Board of Directors

 Jeffrey Barbakow began his career in 1969 as an investment banker with Merrill Lynch.
 During his 20-year tenure with the company, he focused on the health care, media and entertainment industries.
 From October 1988 to November 1990, Barbakow served as chairman, chief executive officer and President of Metro-Goldwyn-Mayer/United Artists Communications Co.
 (MGM/UA).
 Under his leadership, the company re-asserted itself as a major force in the worldwide entertainment industry.
 Barbakow then returned briefly to investment banking from September 1991 to June 1993 as managing director of Donaldson, Lufkin & Jenrette Securities Corporation before joining Tenet Health Care.
 Under Barbakow’s leadership, Tenet became the nation’s second largest healthcare delivery system with 114 hospitals in 16 states.
 He remained with Tenet until 2003.

 Barbakow holds a bachelor’s of science degree in industrial design from San Jose State University and a master’s of business administration from the University of Southern California.
 He also attended the University of Pennsylvania where he undertook advanced studies in economics.
 Additionally, Mr. Barbakow was awarded an honorary doctor of law degree from Pepperdine University.

 Mr. Barbakow is a member of the CEO Board of Advisors at the USC Marshall School of Business, the Chancellor’s Council at the University of California at Santa Barbara, and The Conference Board, Inc. He has served for six years as Trustee of Crane Country Day School in Santa Barbara, and for nine years as Trustee of The Thacher School in Ojai.
-He is currently serving as the Chairman of the Board of the Santa Barbara International Film Festival.
+Mr. Barbakow served as President for 5 years before becoming the Chairman of the Board of the Santa Barbara International Film Festival.